amco/biran/README.md

 Generally no need to change, but here in case you want to change the default of where templates and generated config files are stored.

-### root_path
+### base_path
 **Type: string
 Default: Rails.root in rails apps, ‘./’ in others
 Available in: environment variable, config file, initializer**

 Biran assumes you will be using `Rails.root` in dev of course and will use that value unless something else is specified.
-If using capistrano, you will want to define the root_path not including `current`.
+If using capistrano, you will want to define the base_path not including `current`.
 Biran will use this path to find the shared dir and the local config dir used to override any values.

 ### shared_dir
 **Type: string